Active Chemistry Chapters

 Through investigation, students identify compounds and elements and decompose water.
 They examine the states of matter and relate them to molecular motion.
 Then they observe the Tyndall effect and differentiate among solutions, suspensions, and colloids.
 Students measure the volume and mass of liquids and solids to develop an understanding of density.
 They use flame tests to identify metal cations.
 They also learn about organic materials and use the law of conservation of mass to balance combustion reactions.

-Chapter 2: Fun with the Periodic Table
+Chemistry 2: Fun with the Periodic Table

 Chapter Challenge: Students develop a game to learn about and use the periodic table.